-Ai Group will be holding a further online event for members about the licensing schemes in early December.
-Details will be released shortly.
+Ai Group will be holding a further online event for members about the licensing schemes on 5 December (register here).
 This will update our previous online event, delivered on 20 September 2017, a recording of which is available here.

 For further information about the Queensland labour hire licensing scheme, please contact Nicola Street, Ai Group’s National Manager – Workplace Relations Policy.